LYAKAKOY/MarketPlace/README.md

 ***MarketPlace API***

-An  .env file is needed to use *Manager Passwords API* The steps below outline this process to create it:
+An  .env file is needed to use *MarketPlace API*
+The steps below outline this process to create it:

 <details closed><summary>🔐 MarketPlace API - .env file</summary>